 In 1996 Helen joined Boldon Colliery band and had spells on both Soprano and Principal Cornet before joining Fishburn Band in 1998 on the front row.

-Helen is married to our Soprano Cornet player, Mal.
+She is married to our Soprano Cornet player, Malcolm.

-Jayne is married to Trevor (Bass player with Easington band), and they have 2 children, Wizz (Trombone player - attending Royal Northern College of Music) and Elliot (Uni-cyclist extraordinaire)
+She is married to our Bass Player Trevor, and they have 2 children, Wizz (Trombone player) and Elliot (Uni-cyclist extraordinaire)

 Cornet Audrey Gill